sdrabb/automatic-gate-opener-rpy/README.md

 ## Circuit Installation

 take your broken automatic gate controller and try to close the circuit with a cable.
-When you found the correct pins weld to each of them a cable and after that follow the images in this [images]()
+When you found the correct pins weld to each of them a cable and after that follow the images in the [build circuit folder](https://github.com/sdrabb/automatic-gate-opener-rpy/tree/master/build%20the%20circuit)

 ## SW Installation